matthew-gries/ds4400-final-project/README.md

 # DS4400 Final Project
-Repository for DS4400 final project.
+Repository for the DS4400 final project.